stanislaw/CompositeOperations/README.md

 `CompositeOperations` is an attempt to build a higher-level composite operations framework on top of NSOperation/NSOperationQueue.
 Its main features are:

-* Composite operations - two types of composition: sequential composition - `COSequentialCompositeOperationl`, parallel composition - `COParallelCompositeOperation`.
+* Composite operations - two types of composition: sequential composition - `COSequentialOperation`, parallel composition - `COParallelOperation`.
 * Multistep asynchronous operations: chaining, synchronizing.
 * Mixing (or combining) composite operations into each other (See 'Combining Operations').
 * CompositeOperations is non-blocking: none of its operations blocks the thread it is executing on.